Vacuum cleaner ban: five popular models on their way out – Which? News

 Keep scrolling to see five popular vacuum cleaners that will be affected by the move.
 If you’ve got your heart set on one, all isn’t lost – the ban comes into effect from today, but retailers can continue to sell stock as long as they have it, so they should be around for a little while yet.

-Just want to get a vacuum that’s brilliant at cleaning and won’t make a racket?
+Just want a vacuum that’s brilliant at cleaning and won’t make a racket?
 See our guide to the best vacuum cleaners.

 Five popular vacuum cleaners that will be phased out from 1 September 2017: